 Odin is good at deceiving others, but Loki is a true master of chaos.
 His cunning skills help him to achieve just that.
 Remember how we said that almost every single thing promised not to hurt Baldr?
 Frigg had failed to take an oath from the mistletoe plant, either because she deemed it too insignificant or because she had forgotten about it altogether.
 As you might have guessed, the arrow that Loki has handed to Hödr is an arrow made out of mistletoe.
-This means that Baldr was unprotected, causing him to die almost instantly when the arrow hits him.
+This means that Baldr was hit be the arrow without having any protection, causing him to die almost instantly when the arrow hit him.
 The gods are in shock.
 Hödr, still filled with joy, has no idea what he has done.

 An attempt at resurrection

 And so Baldr dies at the hand of his brother, who is an unwilling participant in an act of manslaughter through the treachery of a god of chaos.
 The Aesir, being gods, see a way out.
-They will simply ride to Helheim and ask Hel, its ruler, to release Baldr from the realm of the dead.
-Hermod is the one that carries out this task.
-He mounts Sleipnir, the horse of Odin, and quickly rides to the realm of the dead.
+They will simply ride to Helheim and petition Hel, its ruler, to release Baldr from the realm of the dead.
+Incidentally, Hel is the daughter of Loki.
+She was so powerful that the Aesir had once banished her to this realm of her own.

-Just as they had taken an oath from everything on not hurting Baldr, they now convince everything to mourn for him.
+Just as the gods had taken an oath from everything on not hurting Baldr, they now convince everything to mourn for him.
 Soon after, the trees start crying, as well as the rocks, gods, giants, and humans.
 All things join them in crying for the young god, except for (you guessed it) one being.
-An old giantess named Thökk refuses to shed a single tear, because “she never cared for Baldr”.
+An old giantess named Thökk refuses to shed a single tear, because “she never cared for Baldr anyway”.
 In the end, the Aesir had failed to hold up their end of the deal.
 Baldr would remain in Helheim.

 The first avenger god

-The other Aesir are clear on the matter: Hödr is to be punished for killing their favorite god.
+Frustrated, the Aesir decide one thing: Hödr is to be punished for killing their favorite god.
 Only one punishment fits that crime: Hödr has to pay with his life.
 Odin, ever the shining example of fatherhood, comes up with an idea to kill his blind son.
 He seeks out a giantess, Rind, and impregnates her (unwillingly) with a new son.
 This would turn out to be Váli.
 Whereas some younglings struggle with their purpose in life, Váli never had to worry about that for a second.
 His sole morbid purpose is to avenge the death of Baldr.
 Being the son of a god and a giantess, Váli grows to adulthood in a single day.
 Living up to his purpose, he murders his remaining half-brother.